Aniket-J/Aniket-J.github.io/hobbies.md

 # Coffee

-As someone who grew in a caffeine-free household, I never thought that coffee would become a subject of passion for me.
+As someone who grew up in a caffeine-free household, I never thought that coffee would become a subject of passion for me.
 All I ever drank, prior to this journey, was instant coffee mixed with copious amounts of sugar.

 However, during the first Christmas lockdown, thanks to an online offer, I discovered the joy of coffee.
 I discovered the amazing tasting notes it could possess.
 Ever since then, this has spiralled into a journey of exploration and discovery about coffee.
 It has also meant that I can make fresh Affogato at home!
 See pic below.